5 Ways to Reduce Your Debt Payments

 Your credit card issuer may offer a hardship plan that will lower your payments or interest rate for a period of time.

-If the customer service rep says no, don't fight or argue, simply ask to speak to a supervisor and ask again.
+If the customer service rep says no, don't fight or argue; simply ask to speak to a supervisor and ask again.
 Make sure to get any agreement in writing, preferably on company letterhead, before making a payment.

 Combining your debt with debt consolidation or a home equity loan can give you a lower monthly payment.
 Average the interest rates on your current debt and look for a loan that has a lower interest rate than your current average.

 If you qualify for the loan, you can use it to pay off your existing debts, then focus on making a single monthly payment on the loan.
 Debt consolidation loans aren't the only option for consolidating debt.
-Consider also a personal loan, home equity loan, or cash out refinance.
+Consider also a personal loan, home equity loan, or cash-out refinance.

 Be careful about getting a loan that simply lowers your payments by extending the repayment period.
 You'll likely end up paying more interest over time than you would otherwise.

 If you have a good credit score, you can often get a balance transfer credit card with a lower interest rate than your other credit cards.
-Sometimes you can even get an extremely low introductory interest rate (as low as 0% in some cases) and use the introductory period to make interest-free payments on your debt.
+Sometimes you can even get an extremely low introductory interest rate (as little as 0% in some cases) and use the introductory period to make interest-free payments on your debt.

 You can use CreditCard.com's balance transfer calculator to calculate how much you'll save by transferring your balances.
+Please keep in mind that employing this strategy typically incurs a transfer fee.
+If this is the case, this may decrease the amount of interest savings that you were anticipating.

 Consumer credit counselors are sometimes better skilled at negotiating lower interest rates and payments from your creditors.
-Enrolling in a credit counselor's debt management plan, or DMP, will allow you to get lower monthly payments making it easier to pay off your debt.
+Enrolling in a credit counselor's debt management plan, or DMP will allow you to get lower monthly payments making it easier to pay off your debt.
 Credit counselors can also help you make a budget and teach much-needed money management skills.

 There are times when the debt you owe is just too much to pay, even with lower payments.
 In this case, you might consider filing bankruptcy.
-The new bankruptcy law prevents people from abusing bankruptcy by requiring an income-debt comparison and consumer credit counseling before you can file bankruptcy.
+The 2005 bankruptcy law prevents people from abusing bankruptcy by requiring an income-debt comparison and consumer credit counseling before you can file bankruptcy.

 Chapter 7 bankruptcy will allow you to completely wipe out certain debts while Chapter 13 bankruptcy will create a payment plan.